 Alibaba Cloud Japan features a 25G network infrastructure and a P100 card GPU-based GN5 instance designed to support optimum processing of graphics for machine learning.

 Oracle opened its next-generation cloud data center in Toronto

 On 17 January, Oracle opened the first next-generation cloud facility in Canada, boasting Gen2 Technology to provide its enterprise and government customers with simple, predictable pricing mechanisms, and the tools and expertise for risk-free cloud operations.

 With the 2018 implementation of the Canadian Personal Information Protection and Electronic Documents Act (PIPEDA), the new facility addresses the new rigour demanded in data privacy and sovereignty.

-Facebook opened the first phase of its new data centre in New Mexico
+Facebook opened the first phase of its new data center in New Mexico

 On 7 February the first phase of Facebook's behemoth 980,000 square foot (approximately 91,000 square metres) opened, with this LEED 4.0 Gold-certified Facebook project comprising of a six-building campus over 2.8 million square feet (approximately 260,100 square metres) with solar-powered facilities to reduce its carbon footprint in nearby communities.

-Moroccan telco opened the largest data centre in Morocco on 15 January, located in Rabat Technopolis.
+Moroccan telco opened the largest data center in Morocco on 15 January, located in Rabat Technopolis.

-This 1,000 square metre, Tier III-certified data centre carries redundant facilities for power transmission and cooling systems, and networking.
+This 1,000 square metre, Tier III-certified data center carries redundant facilities for power transmission and cooling systems, and networking.

-The data centre is compliant to international standards on security, connectivity, and efficiency, providing customised public cloud computing and reliable data hosting solutions.
+The data center is compliant to international standards on security, connectivity, and efficiency, providing customised public cloud computing and reliable data hosting solutions.